davidchiles/osm-poi-editor-iOS/readme.md

 You can find the app on the [App Store](https://itunes.apple.com/us/app/poi+-open-street-map-poi-editor/id518401562?ls=1&mt=8)

-##Building
+##Project Setup
+`git clone git@github.com:davidchiles/osm-poi-editor-iOS.git
+cd osm-poi-editor-iOS/
+git submodule update --init --recursive`

 change `OPEAPIConstants_example.h` to `OPEAPIConstants.h`

-To use bing as a tile source or make changes to the map fill in the necessary fields in `OPEAPIConstants.h`
+To use bing as a tile source or make edits to OpenStreetMap fill in the necessary fields in `OPEAPIConstants.h`